|Men's Summer 11v11 Soccer|

 C. Game Day Procedures

-3. Forfeits If additional players have not shown up, the team that has less than 7 players will forfeit the game 1-0.
-The players may play a non-league scrimmage game if a forfeit occurs without officials.
-Officials will not referee non-league scrimmages.
-Forfeited games will not be made up.
+4. Forfeits If additional players have not shown up, the team that has less than 7 players will forfeit the game 1-0.
+Officials must be paid or the team's charge card on file will be charged $40 ($35 referee charge and $5 service charge)

 D. General Gameplay Rules and Amendments